bikerider/playbook/troubleshootting/app_orig_call_troubleshooting.md

 ![Troubleshooting Outgoing Call Conversion](images/Troubleshooting_OutgoingCallConversion.png)

-If the **2.
-Outbound leg from TU Core** parameter is high *(>98-99%)* or not:
+Check if the value of parameter **2.
+Outbound leg from TU Core** is high *(>98-99%)* or not:

-* **If the percentage of Outbound leg is low for that  OB** this means that *there's probably a problem bewteen the Freeswitchs in TUCore and gBE*.
+* **If the value is low for that  OB** this means that *there's probably a problem bewteen the FreeSwitchs in TUCore and gBE*.
-* **If the percentage of Outbound leg is high** this discards problems in gBE and TUCore's Freeswitchs.
+* **If the value is high** this discards problems in gBE and TUCore's FreeSwitchs.
 In this case we will have to check deeper in Voipmonitor statistics which error code increased and analyze some samples.
-   * If the calls are not getting to the OB, there has to be a problem in TUCore platform (BES) or in some SBC (routing problem?).
+   * If the calls are not getting to the OB, there has to be a problem in TUCore platform (BES) or in some SBC (routing problem, other).
-   * If the calls are getting to the OB, go to [next step](#aoc_ts_2-check-why-calls-are-failing-in-the-ob).
+   * If the calls are getting to the OB, go to next step.

 ####  Step 2 -> Check why calls are failing in the OB